TinkGu/eslint-config-loose-airbnb/README.md

 extends: ['airbnb', 'loose-airbnb-react'],
 ```

-# `eslint-plugin-import` with webpack

-some features in webpack such as `resolve.alias` can not compact with eslint. you can use

 # with webpack alias

+some features in webpack such as `resolve.alias` can not compact with eslint. you can use this plugin.

 `npm i eslint-import-resolver-webpack`